Mini ITX cases are one of the smallest computer cases out there.

 As I mentioned earlier, less cost equals to less hardware expansion.

-Mini ITX boards come with single PCI-e slots, which means goodbye to multiple-GPU setup, and have only 2 RAM slots.
+Mini ITX boards come with single PCI-e slots, which means goodbye to multiple-GPU setup, and only 2 RAM slots.

 USB slots are also limited but can be countered by using a USB Hub.